ARTbio/GalaxyKickStart/docs/metavisitor_ansible.md

 Whenever you change a variable (see [customizations](customizations.md)), you need to run the playbook again.

-You can put multiple machines in your inventory: a simple way to do this is just copying the line the required number of times with the appropriate ip address:
+You can put multiple machines in your inventory: a simple way to do this is just copying the line the required number of times with the appropriate ip addresses:

 ```
 [metavisitor]